Iran has rejected direct negotiations with the US in response to Trump's letter

 “We don’t avoid talks; it’s the breach of promises that has caused issues for us so far,” Pezeshkian said in televised remarks during a Cabinet meeting.
 “They must prove that they can build trust.”

+Trump said before Pezeshkian’s comments that he was considering military action and secondary tariffs, if Iran doesn't agree to a nuclear deal.

+“If they don’t make a deal, there will be bombing and it will be bombing the likes of which they have never seen before," Trump said in a comment aired Sunday by NBC News.

-Having Pezeshkian announced the decision shows just how much has changed in Iran since his election half a year ago after he campaigned on a promise to re-engage with the West.
+Having Pezeshkian announce the decision shows just how much has changed in Iran, since his election a half-year ago after he campaigned on a promise to reengage with the West.

 Meanwhile, there have been mixed messages coming from Iran for weeks.
 Videos from Quds, or Jerusalem, Day demonstrations on Friday had people in the crowds instructing participants to only shout: “Death to Israel!”
 Typically, “Death to America” was also heard.